mikebeaton/myboard/README.md

 from board ID (e.g. Mac-42FD25EABCABB274) to board name (e.g. iMac15,1) and vice versa.
 When run with no args it will look up your own currently installed board ID and show the matching board name.

+**UPDATE:** Now with installer (clones own local copy of required OC files, and symlinks this tool as a command called `myboard` available from anywhere) and matching uninstaller.

 *Example usage:*

  ```